bravegrumpy/ObeyTheTestingGoat/README.md

 ## Branches

 The book has a unique branch for each chapter.
-I do not yet know if I will be following that guide.
+I will not.

 ## Completed Chapters